OWASP/DevSecOpsGuideline/current-version/2-Process/2-3-Build/2-3-5-Security-Gates.md

 # Security Gates

-Security gates are automated checkpoints in your CI/CD pipeline that enforce security policies before code can proceed to the next stage.
-They act as quality gates specifically focused on security, ensuring that vulnerabilities, misconfigurations, and policy violations are caught early in the development lifecycle.
+Security gates are checkpoints in your CI/CD pipeline that block or warn when security issues are detected.
+Think of them like quality gates, but for security - if a scan finds a critical vulnerability, the pipeline stops and the code doesn't get deployed.

+The idea is simple: catch problems before they hit production.
+A vulnerability found during a pull request costs minutes to fix.
+The same vulnerability found in production?
+That's an incident, potentially a breach, and weeks of cleanup.

-## Why Security Gates Matter
+## Why Bother?

-Without security gates, vulnerabilities can slip through the pipeline and reach production, leading to:

-- Data breaches and security incidents
-- Costly remediation efforts
-- Compliance violations
-- Reputation damage

-Security gates shift security left by making it an integral part of the development process rather than an afterthought.
+Most teams already run linters and unit tests in CI.
+Security gates extend this to:

+- Block code with hardcoded secrets or API keys
+- Catch vulnerable dependencies before they ship
+- Flag container images with known CVEs
+- Enforce infrastructure-as-code policies (no public S3 buckets, etc.)

+Without gates, security becomes a manual review bottleneck or gets skipped entirely when deadlines hit.

 ## Types of Security Gates